 After a brief closure in spring 2020 due to COVID-19 restrictions, WildCraft reopened to a public grappling with racial justice and a pandemic.
 In the interest of creating a more equitable environment, the school introduced a summer access program in 2020 that reserved a free spot in every workshop for BIPOC students.
 It was funded by the generosity of instructors and fellow students.

-Beyond the winter 2020-2021 session, Heffner wants to create a long-term program that will expand accessibility to BIPOC high school seniors, college undergraduates and graduate students by working with local high schools and higher-education institutions such as Portland State University, Pacific Northwest College of Art and Oregon State University.
+Heffner has been working to create a long-term program that will expand accessibility to BIPOC high school seniors, college undergraduates and graduate students by working with local high schools and higher-education institutions such as Portland State University, Pacific Northwest College of Art and Oregon State University.